Outlining a book is hard.

-1. Mindmap + Book Outline
+#1 – Mindmap + Book Outline

 This is the main method of outlining that we teach in Self-Publishing School.
 The mindmap method requires you to create a brain dump based on your book’s topic.
 Write your topic in the center of a piece of paper, then use lines and words to draw as many connections as you can.

 You’ll start to notice connections between different categories of information.
 This makes it easier to spot the relevant “book-worthy” ideas.
 Then you can pluck those ideas out of your mindmap and put them into a cohesive book outline.

-2. Simple Book Outline
+#2 – Simple Book Outline

 A simple book outline is just as it sounds; keep it basic and brief.
 Start with the title.
 Don’t get too hung up on the perfect title at this stage of the process; you just want to come up with a good-for-now placeholder.

 Next, you’ll list all of the key points that cover your book’s overall theme and message.
 You’ll use these key points to generate your notes.
 Later, you’ll flesh out these notes to draft your book chapters.

-3. Chapter-by-Chapter Book Outline
+#3 – Chapter-by-Chapter Book Outline

 To get started, first create a complete chapter list.
 With each chapter listed as a heading, you’ll later add material or shift chapters around as the draft evolves.

 Create a working title for each chapter, and list them in a logical order.
 After that, you’ll fill in the key points of each chapter.

-4. Sketch Your Book Outline
+#4 – Sketch Your Book Outline

-Dan Roam, author of The Back of the Napkin: Solving Problems and Selling Ideas with Pictures, wrote about how sketching your ideas can simply complex thoughts.
+Dan Roam, author of The Back of the Napkin: Solving Problems and Selling Ideas with Pictures, wrote about how sketching your ideas can simplify complex thoughts.

 This may be as simple or as elaborate as you desire.
-Feel free to use a Bic pen and a spiral notebook, or take it to the next level with color medium on canvas-sized paper.
+Feel free to use a Bic pen and a spiral notebook, or take it to the next level with a color medium on canvas-sized paper.

 #5 – Book Outline With Scrivener